-Debt Service: The payment of principal and interest on borrowed funds such as bonds or loans.
-Decision Point: Any new budgeted expenditure above the Base Budget that changes or maintains a specific service level (excluding minor cost adjustments).
+Debt Service: The payment of principal and interest on borrowed funds such as bonds.

-Deed of Restrictions (DOR): Property owner voted limitations on the use of private property.
+Deed of Restrictions: Property owner voted limitations on the use of private property.
 In Barefoot Bay, the Deed of Restrictions requires a vote of property owners for an amendment and is enforced by the Barefoot Bay Recreation District.